Harborfields Central School District Logo

 Counselors note special and academic growth, and interpret standardized test results for students and parents.
 They are responsible for social and psychological services referrals.
 Guidance-sponsored meetings keep parents informed on the subject offerings currently available, highlight specific programs, and present valuable information on college planning and financial aid opportunities.

 The high school guidance office is a resource center where students and parents may review extensive reference materials: directories and bulletins from schools of many types, occupational files, and summaries of scholarships and loan sources.
-A computer terminal, programmed to provide frequently sought occupational and educational data, is also available to students.

 For information on Method Test Prep (accessed through Castle Learning), an online course that helps students build their math, reading, writing and SAT/ACT test prep skills, click here.